Divorce is an exhausting experience and you don’t want to go through it alone. A divorce support team helps you navigate the important aspects.

 Hey everyone, this is Scott Levin.
-I’m a family law attorney, also known as chief peacekeeper, because I only practice in mediation exclusively for Family Law matters, including divorce, and I’m joined today by a very good friend of mine, Glen Crawford.
+I’m a family law attorney, also known as a chief peacekeeper™, because I only practice mediation exclusively for Family Law matters, including divorce, and I’m joined today by a very good friend of mine, Glen Crawford.
 Are you, Glen?
 Oh,

 Glen Crawford 0:19

 I’m fantastic.
-How you doing?
+How are you doing?
 Scott?
 Thanks for having me.

 Glen Crawford 0:37